Suspect accused of stealing puppies arrested

 Another suspect, 37-year-old Robert Rook of Farmington, was taken into custody on Saturday.

-Rook mentioned that he, Hoots, Brian Miller, and Kenny Harbuckle had planned to take the dogs.
+Rook mentioned that he, Hoots, Miller, and Kenny Harbuckle had planned to take the dogs.

 This story will be updated.